 - MLlib is a library that contains basic Machine Learning services.
 The library offers various kinds of Machine Learning algorithms that make possible many operations on data with the object of obtaining meaningful insights.

-- The spark platform bundles libraries in order to apply graph analysis techniques as well as machine learning to data at scale.
+- The Spark platform bundles libraries to apply graph analysis techniques and machine learning to data at scale.

-- The MLlib tool has a framework for developing machine learning pipelines enabling simple implementation of transformations, feature extraction as well as selections on any particular structured dataset.
-The former includes rudimentary machine learning that includes filtering, regression, classification as well as clustering.
+- The MLlib tool has a framework for developing machine learning pipelines, enabling simple implementation of transformations, feature extraction, and selections on any particular structured dataset.
+The former includes rudimentary machine learning, filtering, regression, classification, and clustering.

-- However, facilities for training deep neural networks as well as modeling are not available.
-MLlib supplies robust algorithms as well as lightning speed in order to build as well as maintain machine learning libraries that drive business intelligence.
+- However, facilities for training deep neural networks and modeling are not available.
+MLlib supplies robust algorithms and lightning speed to build and maintain machine learning libraries that drive business intelligence.

-- It also operates natively above Apache spark delivering quick as well as extremely scalable machine learning.
+- It also operates natively above Apache Spark, delivering quick and highly scalable machine learning.

 3. Spark Streaming Tool

 - This tool’s purpose is to process live streams of data.
-There occurs real-time processing of data produced by different sources.
-Instances of this kind of data are messages having status updates posted by visitors, log files and others.
+There is real-time processing of data produced by different sources.
+Instances of this kind of data are messages having status updates posted by visitors, log files, and others.

-- The former has the bigdata platform’s reliable fault tolerance making it extremely attractive for the purpose of development.
-Spark Streaming introduces interactive analytics abilities for live data sourced from almost any common repository source.
+- The former has the big data platform’s reliable fault tolerance making it extremely attractive for development.
+Spark Streaming introduces interactive analytics for live data from almost any common repository source.